bennyz985/6onKevin/README.md

         DATA_DIRECTORY="YourLocalDirectoryFilePath"
 ```

+## Run order

+When building out the graph movies needs to be run first, followed by people followed by relationships.
+Each script needs nodes and/ or relationships established in the previous script to run properly.

 ## Source data
 The necessary IMDB dataset files (`title.tsv`, `name.tsv`, `principals.tsv`) are located in the `data_files` (should get coppied automatically when you clone the repository).